-You must first determine which treatment option is best fit for your son or daughter before you can narrow down your search.
-Take a Look at the National Database The Substance Abuse & Mental Health Services Administration (SAMHSA) national treatment locator is a powerful ally that can provide referrals for local treatment facilities, recovery support groups and community-based support organization.
+You must first determine which treatment option is the best fit for your son or daughter before you can narrow down your search.
+Take a Look at the National Database The Substance Abuse & Mental Health Services Administration (SAMHSA) national treatment locator is a powerful ally that can provide referrals for local treatment facilities, recovery support groups, and community-based support organizations.

 Their site can help you find providers who offer cost assistance or treatment on a sliding scale.
 Simply go to their site, click on your state and enter your zip code to find providers near you.